afarhan/bitx40/README.md

 Revision record

+v1.22
+- Added some functionality allowing the user to choose "paddle" or "reversed paddle" from the SETTINGS menu

 v1.21
 - Added automatic CW keyer functionality.
   The default setup is for straight key operation.
 If you want to use the automatic keyer, connect a paddle keyer to